-Cacao – Sacred – Earthkeeper of Nut & Seeds (Queen of Coins)
+Cacao – Sacred – Earthkeeper of Nuts (Queen of Pentacles)

 Genus: Theobroma – Family: Malvaceae